DJDarkCyber/autoWebInfoGather/README.md

 The script not completed yet!

-Future updates with Website Vuln Detectors which detects for SQL-Injection, XSS, etc..
+Future updates with Website Vuln Detectors which detects for SQL-Injection, XSS, etc.. are coming soon